 Both use a vendor-assisted approach via a mobile app, which you must use to set up and manage the network.
 And in a wireless setup, both use dynamic backhaul.
 The two also support wired backhaul.

-And finally, their 2-pack share the same pricing of around $400.
+And finally, their 2-pack share the exact pricing of around $400.

 Linksys Velop MX4200 vs TP-Link Deco X57000: Hardware specifications